pieckenst/Cold-War--The-Iron-Curtain/CONTRIBUTING.md

 ### Development Responsibilities
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Start new features and major changes on new Git branches.
 Submit a Pull Request when it is safe to be merged into the main stream.
+- Summarize the changes made in the commit message, and break up large changes into multiple commits where applicable.
 - Test your code before pushing it.

 ### Community Responsibilities